shoebsmk/Flutter-chat-claude/chat_app/README.md

   - On mobile, ensure camera/storage permissions are granted
   - On web, no permissions needed (browser handles file access)

+- **AI command feature not working:**
+  - Verify `GEMINI_API_KEY` secret is set in Supabase Edge Functions
+  - Ensure the `extract-message-intent` Edge Function is deployed
+  - Check Edge Function logs in Supabase dashboard for errors
+  - Verify your Gemini API key is valid and has quota remaining
+  - See `DEPLOYMENT_GUIDE.md` for detailed setup instructions

 - **UID shown in AppBar:**
   - Update the title to `Text('Chats')` or fetch and display the current user's `username`